Still Wakes the Deep: Reception

-According to review aggregator Metacritic, the PS5 version of the game received "mixed or average" reviews, while the PC and Xbox Series X/S versions received "generally favourable" reviews.
+According to review aggregator website Metacritic, the PS5 version of the game received "mixed or average" reviews, while the PC and Xbox Series X/S versions received "generally favourable" reviews.
 It was the 10th best-selling retail game in the United Kingdom in its week of release.

 Tauriq Moosa from The Verge praised the game's visuals and sound design for contributing to an immersive experience and concluded his review by describing the game as a "worthy addition to the horror canon" and "further proof that the great void of the ocean is something I want to avoid".
 Matthew Murphy from Hardcore Gamer also praised Beira D as the "most accurate depiction of an oil rig" ever shown in a game, and liked how the in-game environments altered as players progressed in the game and revisited certain locations.
 He also liked the performance of the game's all-Scottish cast, adding that they "brought the script and their characters to life and held nothing back in their work", and singled out Alec Newman's performance as Caz.
 Elie Gould from PC Gamer strongly praised the game's story, calling it "emotional", and liked the game's cast of characters.
 He added that the game delivered "the most traumatic dialogue and voice acting" he had ever seen in a horror game.
 Mark Delaney from GameSpot also liked the game's story, describing it as "somber", "sad" and "spooky".
 Jim Trinca from VG247 called it Chinese Room's best game and an "incredible artistic achievement" for blending the horror aspect of Amnesia: A Machine for Pigs and the atmosphere and world-building of Dear Esther.